 Start your byway tour in the high-altitude town of Minturn.
 Wedged between the world-class resort towns of Vail to the east and Beaver Creek to the west, Minturn finds itself in a unique position with a niche solidly in the quaintness of mountain life — pure, simple Colorado.

 Extend your trip with a stay at The Minturn Inn, a charming B&B with roots right on historic Main Street.
-During the summer, stop at artisan-focused Minturn Market before catching a classic movie at the Blue Starlite Drive-In.
-Top off your visit with an appointment-only wine tour and tasting at Minturn’s Monkshood Cellars.
+During the summer, stop at artisan-focused Minturn Market and the quaint shops.
+Top off your visit with dinner at the landmark Minturn Saloon.

 Encircled by the White River National Forest, cross-country-ski, snowshoeing, hiking and mountain-biking trails abound here as well.
 If you're in search of trout fishing, you'll find numerous mountain lakes between Minturn and Red Cliff, in addition to the Eagle River.

 Continue on to Leadville via Tennessee Pass for glorious mountain scenery — including Camp Hale National Historic Site (where the U.S. Army trained during World War II) and Holy Cross Wilderness Area.
 This section of road is particularly spectacular during autumn, with hues of reds and yellows decorating the mountainsides.
 Ski Cooper, Leadville’s own mom-and-pop ski area, is nearby.

 At an altitude of 10,152 feet, Leadville is the highest incorporated city in the United States.
 Built on the shoulders of the silver boom, a number of historic structures are still peppered throughout its quaint downtown — and are protected as part of the Leadville National Historic Landmark District and Colorado Main Street revitalization program.
 Of these sites, the still-functioning Tabor Opera House is perhaps the most well-known and visited.